 - Fellow, American Board of Criminal Lawyers

-- Best Lawyers in America 2020 “Lawyer of the Year” for General Practice Criminal Defense
+- Best Lawyers in America 2020 Baltimore “Lawyer of the Year” for General Practice Criminal Defense

-- Best Lawyers in America, 2008 – present, General Practice Criminal Defense, White-Collar Criminal Defense, and Civil Rights
+- Best Lawyers in America, 2008 – present, General Practice Criminal Defense, White-Collar Criminal Defense, Civil Rights Law, Bet-the-Company Litigation, and Appellate Practice

 - Maryland Super Lawyers, 2007 – present